WordPress/plugin-check/docs/introduction.md

 ### Preparations

-Preparations are used to prepare the test environment ahead of running a check to ensure that the tests run correctly.
+Preparations are used to prepare the test environment ahead of running a runtime check to ensure that they run correctly.

 Preparations can include any logic from activating specific themes or plugins, or creating test content to perform checks against.